www.QuantumBrainComputerInterface.com

 https://www.scientificamerican.com/article/evidence-of-negative-time-found-in-quantum-physics-experiment/

-Would it be possible to make the photon(s) perform the Bell state measurement, but start sending the measurement to a particle or field that does the local operation, in a negative amount of time?
+Would it be possible to make the photon(s) perform the Bell-state measurement, but begin sending the measurement to a particle or field that performs the local operation, in a negative amount of time?

 Does this create a volume of space with negative energy density?